 In an interview with the Tate Modern, Weiwei acknowledged that he did not physically make the sunflower seeds himself, but his role was integral to the concept, design, and execution of the installation.
 While he may not have personally painted each seed, Weiwei’s artistic vision and direction shaped the creation of the installation, ultimately imprinting his unique perspective and creativity onto the final artwork.

-See also how to have ai holster weapons
+See also how to write a cover letter for google ai residency

 Weiwei’s choice to collaborate with craftsmen and artisans reflects his broader artistic philosophy, which emphasizes the importance of collective creativity and the celebration of traditional craftsmanship.
 By involving skilled artisans in the creation of “Sunflower Seeds,” Weiwei not only paid homage to the cultural heritage of Chinese porcelain production but also highlighted the value of labor and the human touch in the artistic process.